Tunisians: Religion

-Tunisia's constitution establishes Islam as the official state religion, with around 98% of the population identifying as Muslims.
-The remaining 2% primarily follow Christianity or Judaism.
+99% of Tunisians identify as Muslims.
+The remaining 1% primarily follow Christianity or Judaism.
 According to a 2018 Arab Barometer survey, an overwhelming 99.4% of Tunisians still identified as Muslim at the time.
 However, the same survey revealed a notable shift in religious self-identification: over one-third of Tunisians described themselves as non-religious.
 This marked a sharp rise from around 12% in 2013 to approximately 33% in 2018, positioning Tunisia as the least religious country in the Arab world at the time.
-Among young people, nearly half identified as non-religious, according to the same survey.
+The Arab Barometer found that about 46% of the Tunisian youth said they were not religious.

+However, as of July 2022, new surveys by the Arab Barometer say otherwise, that the previously noted wave of those saying they were not religious has been, in fact, "reversed".

 The majority of Tunisians follow the Maliki school of Sunni Islam, and their mosques are marked by square minarets.
 During Ottoman rule, the Turks introduced the Hanafi school, which is still practiced by families of Turkish descent.
 Their mosques are characterized by octagonal minarets.
 Sunnis make up the majority of Muslims, with non-denominational Muslims as the second-largest group, followed by the Ibadite Amazighs.

 The Church of Carthage, in particular, became significant in the history of Christianity, playing a key role in the development of Christian philosophy and theology, and producing many prominent religious scholars and theologians.
 Before Tunisia's independence, the country was home to over 250,000 Christians, mostly of Italian and Maltese descent.
 Many Italian settlers left for Italy or France following independence from France.
 Today, Tunisia's Christian population is around 35,000, primarily Catholics (22,000), with a smaller number of Protestants.
 Historically, Berber Christians lived in some Nefzaoua villages until the early 15th century, and a community of Tunisian Christians existed in Tozeur until the 18th century.
-According to the International Religious Freedom Report for 2007, thousands of Tunisian Muslims have converted to Christianity.
+According to the 2007 International Religious Freedom Report, there were documented cases of a small number of Tunisian Muslims converting to Christianity.

 Judaism is the third largest religion in Tunisia, with an estimated population of between 1,000 and 1,400 members.
 About one-third of Tunisia's Jewish population resides in and around the capital, while the rest live on the island of Djerba, known for its 39 synagogues, with the community dating back over 2,600 years.
 Djerba is home to the El Ghriba synagogue, one of the oldest and continuously used synagogues in the world.
-It is considered a pilgrimage site, with annual celebrations due to its historical significance and the belief that it was constructed with stones from Solomon's temple.
+It is considered a pilgrimage site, with annual celebrations due to its historical significance and the belief that it was constructed with stones from Solomon's Temple.